Every year about this time I can’t help but ask myself the following question:

 - Here are a few other facts & figures that might just make you want to spend your $$$ a little differently.

 Does God Pick the Winner in Advance?
-This was the very first article that popped up in my search, which cites a survey indicating that 25% of Americans believe that God has already picked the winner and 49% believe that God rewards believing athletes with better on-field performance.
+This was the very first article that popped up in my search, which cites a survey indicating that 26% of Americans believe that God plays a role in the outcome of the Super Bowl.
 So, is picking the winner a matter of simply adding up which team has the most/best Christians?
 Another article offered this take:

 We quickly devolve into silliness when forced to imagine God wearing a particular jersey … or that he is somehow predisposed toward one major institution or another at the conclusion of March Madness.
 Yet even if God operated in this cartoonish way, even if we could put all the “righteous” on one team or another, God has a history of allowing his people to lose on the field so they can somehow win in the deeper, soul-centered arenas of life.

 God the Underdog?
-You can now wager on virtually anything remotely related to the game, all the way from whether Luke Bryan will wear a hat while singing the national anthem to the color of Lady Gaga’s hair during the halftime show to whom the MVP will thank first in his post-game interview.
-As for the latter, sadly, God is running a distant second, behind “teammates” and slightly ahead of “nobody” at the moment.
+You can now wager on virtually anything remotely related to the game, all the way from how many times the President tweets during the game to what color beverage will be poured on the winning coach to whom the MVP will thank first in his post-game interview.
+As for the latter, sadly, God is running a distant second at the moment.

 Top God-Thankers?
 Speaking of thanking God, this article ranks the top 12 “God Thankers” of all time.
-The list includes such notables as Drew Brees, Reggie White and, of course, Tim Tebow.
+The list includes such notables as Drew Brees, Reggie White and Tim Tebow.

 Is It OK to Pray for Your Team to Win?
-13% of Americans say that they’ve prayed for their favorite sports team to win.
-If millions of Falcons fans pray for the Falcons to win and the Patriots stomp them, does that mean that God doesn’t answer prayers (or that he’s a Patriots fan)?
+25% of Americans say that they’ve prayed for their favorite sports team to win.
+If millions of Rams fans pray for the Rams to win and the Patriots stomp them, does that mean that God doesn’t answer prayers (or that he’s a Patriots fan)?
 Uhh … no. As this author points out, God isn’t a “cosmic vending machine.”

 How Do YOU Super Bowl?
 Here’s an article from the folks at Desiring God on how to avoid getting too much bad stuff in your brain while watching the game.